An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Dr. Fackler served as a surgeon and a Colonel in the US Army Medical Corps.
 He worked as a field surgeon in Da Nang during Vietnam, and saw his fair share of bullet wounds.
 During this time, he noticed a disconnect between what was being said about rifle ballistics, particularly the 5.56, and what he actually observed in the field.

-Dr. Fackler used a combination of logic and calibrated ballistic gel to suss out the real wounding mechanisms of rifle bullets.
+Dr. Fackler used a combination of logic and calibrated ballistic gel to explore out the real wounding mechanisms of rifle bullets.
 In a 1987 paper titled What’s Wrong With the Wound Ballistics Literature, and Why he dispels several of the commonly held beliefs and myths surrounding bullet wounds.

 In 1980, I treated a soldier shot accidentally with an M16 M193 bullet from a distance of about ten feet.
 The bullet entered his left thigh and traveled obliquely upward.
 It exited after passing through about 11 inches of muscle.
 The man walked in to my clinic with no limp whatsoever: the entrance and exit holes were about 4 mm across, and punctate.
 X-ray films showed intact bones, no bullet fragments, and no evidence of significant tissue disruption caused by the bullet’s temporary cavity.
 The bullet path passed well lateral to the femoral vessels.
 He was back on duty in a few days.
 Devastating?
 Hardly.